cosmicwanderer7/mkgit/README.md

 ## Instructions (github-V2)

-1. Set Github Personal Access Token and the script will handle everything on its own.
+1. Set Github Personal Access Token when prompted and the script will handle everything on its own.

     ```
-    Replace your token at $token
+    Replace your token at $token only if not promted
     ```

 Feel free to fork this repository, make any changes, and suggest improvements.
 Your contributions are welcome!